JeffONGPH/nodejs-mysql/README.md

 ## An Amazon-like storefront created using MySQL & Node.js

-node.js package installations, run following codes in terminal -npm install require
+node.js package installations, run following codes in terminal
+- npm install require
--npm install inquirer
+- npm install inquirer
--npm install mysql
+- npm install mysql

 1. Customer View
  - This part of the app accepts orders from customers and update store's stock quantity for a particular item.